Toronto Metropolitan University: Administration

 The university operates under a bicameral system with a board of governors and a senate empowered by provincial legislation, the Toronto Metropolitan University Act.
 The university's board of governors is charged with the management of university's affairs, including assets and property, as well as revenues.
 The board of governors has 24 members, including the university chancellor, the university president, three members elected by the university's alumni, three members elected by the university's teaching faculty, three members elected by the student body, and two members elected by administrative staff.
 The other eleven members of the board of governors are appointed, nine of whom by the provincial Lieutenant Governor-in-Council.

 The senate is responsible for the educational policies of the university.
 The senate is made up of 52 elected representatives of the university community, including its faculty, student body, and alumni.
 Additionally, the chancellor, president, vice-presidents, deans, the chief librarian, and university registrar are also considered members of the senate.

 The chancellor serves as the titular head of the university, and is primarily charged with the conferment of degrees, as well as honorary degrees from the institution.
-The chancellor of the university is appointed by the board of governors on a three-year term; with the current chancellor, Janice Fukakusa, having been appointed in October 2018.
-The board of governors is also empowered to appoint a university president; who serves as the chief executive officer of the university and acts on behalf of the board with respects to operational management and control of the university.
+The chancellor of the university is appointed by the board of governors on a three-year term; with the current chancellor, Donette Chin-Loy Chang, having been appointed in October 2024.
+The board of governors is also empowered to appoint a university president; who serves as the chief executive officer of the university and acts on behalf of the board with respect to operational management and control of the university.
 The president is the chair of the senate and a member of the board of governors by virtue of their office.
 Additionally, the president also serves as the vice-chancellor of the university, assuming the duties of the chancellor in the event they are unable to, or when the office is vacant.
 Mohamed Lachemi is the current president of the university, having been appointed in September 2016.

 Finances

 Toronto Metropolitan University is a publicly funded university.
-The university completed the 2019–2020 academic year with $833.17 million of revenue, and $854.7 million in expenses.
-Government grants make up the largest source of revenue for the university, followed by student fees and tuition.
+The university completed the 2019–2020 academic year with $833.17 million of income, and $854.7 million in expenses.
+Government grants make up the largest source of income for the university, followed by student fees and tuition revenue.
 Salaries make up more than half of the university's expenses at $515.7 million.
 As of April 2020, the university's endowment is valued at $136.285 million.